 “Contrary to popular belief, combing through large amounts of data with AI tools is not at all sufficient … None of the tools of AI and Machine Learning provides causality, only correlation.”
 What is required is the right data.
 In order to understand what the right data is, a causal analysis with domain experts ought to be conducted first to filter out the most important causal factors, which in turn, define data needs.
 Despite large amounts of raw data, surprisingly, the right data can be quite sparse.
 Many AI applications, such as predictive maintenance or autonomous driving, can require more data than what is available within a single department or company.
 “Again, this is where the Data Intelligence Hub can be helpful as it offers even smaller companies several options: pooling, sharing and aggregating data … A horizontal pool is created, for example, by a machine manufacturer evaluating the operating data of his products across the customers.”

 So far, few companies have been willing to engage in these types of data pools and sharing.
 What has been missing are exchange options with data governance mechanisms, that strike a balance between the need to protect one’s data and share it with others.
 Again, this is where the Data Intelligence Hub can help.
 It has created a first connector solution.
-Instead of creating a proprietary solution or reinventing the wheel, the Data Intelligence Hub has implemented an open solution: “Our customers benefit from data governance based on blue prints from Fraunhofer Institutes.”
-The DIH Connector is based on the reference architecture model (RAM) of the International Data Spaces Association (IDSA 2019).
-IDSA is an association of industry participants, created to promote data governance architecture solutions based on research conducted by German Fraunhofer Institute with funding from the German government (Fraunhofer 2015).
+Instead of creating a proprietary solution or reinventing the wheel, the Data Intelligence Hub has implemented an open solution: “Our customers benefit from data governance based on blueprints from Fraunhofer Institutes.”
+The DIH Connector is based on the reference architecture model (RAM, link) of the International Data Spaces Association (IDSA 2019, link).
+IDSA is an association of industry participants, created to promote data governance architecture solutions based on research conducted by the German Fraunhofer Institute with funding from the German government (Fraunhofer 2015).
 Members include automakers like Volkswagen, suppliers like Bosch, and traditional information technology specialists like IBM.